SergioCrisostomo/file-organizer/README.md

 # How to Use

 > This repository is in development.
-If you want to try it, run `sandbox.js` to get a idea.
+If you want to try it, run `node sandbox` to get a idea.

 ### API